 Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.
 MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.

-MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health ppm (parts per million): One part substance per million parts water.